realRSB/EyeMe/README.md

-# ICY: Intelligent Camera for Your Eyes
+# EyeMe: Intelligent Camera for Your Eyes

-ICY is a smart glasses project that monitors eye health metrics such as blink rate, redness, and pupil dilation using a Raspberry Pi Zero 2 W and a Pi Camera Module V2.
+EyeMe is a smart glasses project that monitors eye health metrics such as blink rate, redness, and pupil dilation using a Raspberry Pi Zero 2 W and a Pi Camera Module V2.

 ## Features